JuliaCI/PkgTemplates.jl/docs/src/user.md

 ### Default Plugins

 These plugins are included by default.
-They can be overridden by supplying another value via the `plugins` keyword, or disabled by supplying the type via the `disable_defaults` keyword.
+They can be overridden by supplying another value, or disabled by negating the type (`!Type`), both as elements of the `plugins` keyword.

 ```@docs
 ProjectFile